 Lot 71 Stoney Road, Gnangara

 One of the best value farms for strawberries in our opinion, My Strawberry Farm in 2021 charged $10 for a PYO box orpre-picked boxes available for $15 if you’d prefer a quick option.
 They are usually open from 8am to 4pm on Saturday and sometimes on Sunday until picked out.
 There is no per-person entry cost but you will need cash for payment.

 As well as plenty of fruit when we visited, they also have other local produce available.
-From their shed you can buy garlic, ginger, free-range eggs, avocado, blueberries and oranges.
-Please don’t take your own buckets, bags, baskets.
+From their shed, you can buy garlic, ginger, free-range eggs, avocado, blueberries, and oranges.
+Please don’t take your own buckets, bags, or baskets.
 They ask that you only use the supplied PYO box which you can fill to around 3.5kg.

 We arrived at My Strawberry Farm around 9am on a Sunday, and surprisingly there were already heaps of other cars parked and lots of families picking.
 So plan to visit early if you want a quieter picking experience and for the ripest strawberries.

 It’s best to come early as Lena Strawberry Farm often gets picked out by early afternoon.
 They do have free entry but they are one the dearer end for a PYO box costing $27, with a limit of 3kg, and overcharge of $8 per kilo.
 You can eat whilst picking, but they request that you throw the stalk on the ground and not on the protecting plastic covering.
 They also have a shed selling other local produce.